mayankb2103/Datastructures-cpp/README.md

 #### linklist
 This Contains implementation of singly linkedlist with Pointers.
 You can insert at begining, end at nth position, Delete at nth position, Reverse a list(both iterative and recursive) and only Print list in reverse order(Recursive)

+#### doublelinklist
+This Contains implementation of Doubly linkedlist with Pointers.
+You can insert at end, and at nth position, Delete at nth position, Reverse a list(recursive) and Print list in forward and reverse order.